Guide to The New Zealand Climate

 - Spring – September, October and November

-Temperature in New Zealand
+The temperature in New Zealand

 Because New Zealand lies south of the Equator, the temperature increases the further north you go and decreases the further south you go.
 You can feel a real difference in temperature between the North Island and South Island, with the mean annual temperature in the North Island being 16ºC / 61ºF and the South Island being 10ºC / 50ºF.

-Location plays a huge factor on the temperature in New Zealand.
+Location plays a huge factor in the temperature in New Zealand.
 For instance, the Far North of the North Island has a subtropical climate with the highest temperatures in the country.
 Inland in the South Island, the alpine landscape means there’s snow on many mountaintops year-round and temperatures as low as -10ºC / -50ºF in winter.

 When planning your trip to New Zealand, take into consideration the month and the locations you will be visiting to get a better representation of what temperatures you will experience.
 Take a look at our month-by-month guides on the weather in New Zealand for more information: